lorrli274/next/courses/original/Database Fundamentals/Activities/Databases/03-Creating a Database.md

 DEV ins: Create a database named "a_new_database".

+- CREATE DATABASE a_new_database

 DEV ins: Try to create another database named "a_new_database" and see what happens.

+- CREATE DATABASE a_new_database
+- should see “ERROR 1007 (HY000)” at line 1: Can’t create database ‘a_new_database’; database exists”